 For many people, pets are an integral part of the family unit.
 The unconditional love they offer can lead to deeply rooted connections, which is why the idea of parting with them because of a divorce can feel so devastating.
-If you’re contemplating divorce, you may be wondering how ownership of your pet will be determined.
+If you’re contemplating divorce in Portland, you may be wondering how ownership of your pet will be determined.

 Oregon law does not view or treat pets similarly to children, and thus the process of ownership will not be treated like custody—rather, they are considered property.
 This means that, legally, pets are considered a possession much like your car, your couch, or that ceramic plate you love so much.
 While most pet owners would credit a much deeper value to their beloved animal than a ceramic plate, it’s important to understand how their legal consideration as property will affect the process of ownership.